ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-10-13-select-good-server-side-web-framework.md

     - 'Web Development'
 ---

-In the [previous article](http://www.issart.com/blog/request-scoped-resources-with-guice-and-servlet/) I mentioned that we’ve decided to use [Jetty](http://www.eclipse.org/jetty/)+[Guice](https://github.com/google/guice/wiki/Motivation)+Servlet combination in our Java Web application.
+In the [previous article](http://www.issart.com/blog/request-scoped-resources-with-guice-and-servlet/) I mentioned that we've decided to use [Jetty](http://www.eclipse.org/jetty/)+[Guice](https://github.com/google/guice/wiki/Motivation)+Servlet combination in our Java Web application.
 What was it motivated for?
 Why have we refused to use [Jersey](https://jersey.java.net/)?
 Why have we decided to implement a separate Resource class for every Web action and even for every HTTP method?

 When everyone of us selects a tool to work with, we all set some requirements to it, and it should meet all requirements to get a green light.
-Everyone knows them – these are such obvious things as code readability, ease of debugging/testing, following traditional coding practices (OOD, patterns) etc. But today I’ll tell you what requirements I set specifically for a good server-side Web framework.
-I’ll be happy to work with any technology stack meeting these key requirements, and Jetty+Guice+Servlet is just one of the options.
+Everyone knows them – these are such obvious things as code readability, ease of debugging/testing, following traditional coding practices (OOD, patterns) etc. But today I'll tell you what requirements I set specifically for a good server-side Web framework.
+I'll be happy to work with any technology stack meeting these key requirements, and Jetty+Guice+Servlet is just one of the options.

 Briefly, the requirements are: